0tieno/100DaysOf-Code/README.md

-# 100 Days of Code
+# 100 Days of Code  - # currently on hold (working on the cloud engineer role)

 **Main target:** ***I will code for at least one hour every day for the next 100 days.***